brannm/academic-kickstart/content/publication/Goetz2022osteo.md

 directly related to central fat (p = 0.05) and leptin (p = 0.03).
 IGF-1 inversely related to 24 month hip BMD %change (r = − 0.46; p = 0.01).
-Conclusions Paradoxical IGF-1 relationships suggest that abnormal or atypical regulation of bone and fat may contribute to osteoporosis mechanisms in premenopausal IOP.
+Conclusions Paradoxical IGF-1 relationships suggest that abnormal or atypical regulation of bone and fat may contribute to osteoporosis mechanisms in premenopausal IOP."

 # Summary.
 An optional shortened abstract.
 summary: